 Accountants prepare and examine financial documents, document financial transactions, and recommend financial actions after analyzing accounting options.
 Auditors review organizations' financial records to ensure validity and accuracy.
 To work as an accountant or auditor, each candidate needs a bachelor's degree in accounting or a related field, like business administration.

 Budget analysts help public and private institutions develop budgets after assessing a project or program's needs, costs, and risks.
 They work closely with product and project managers, reviewing budget proposals for completeness, accuracy, and compliance.

 - Cost Estimator

-- Human Resource Specialists
+- Human Resource Specialist

 Logisticians oversee the activities of a supply chain, including purchasing, transportation, inventory, and warehousing.
-They manage a product's entire lifecycle, working with software tailored to their industry.
+They manage a product's lifecycle, working with software tailored to their industry.
 Daily duties often center on the logistical functions of the supply chain, such as procurement, inventory management, and delivery.

 Master's Degree in Business Administration

 While earning a professional business degree or MBA, students develop a comprehensive understanding of how businesses operate, as well as the skills and know-how needed to lead and manage.